sotte/nphelper/README.rst

            [2, 4]])

 Easily multiply many arrays without the cubersome ``dot`` syntax.
-It's also much faster than dot because it selects the fastest evaluation order:
+It's also much faster than dot because it selects the fastest evaluation order.
+(This is part of numpy 1.10.0.)

 .. code:: python